 Gao and Huang conducted their study looking at hedge fund data from 1998 – 2013.
-As you may remember from our [extensive] [writing] on the [subject], something interesting and relevant to this research happened during that period, in 2012: The STOCK Act passed.
+As you may remember from our extensive writing on the STOCK Act, something interesting and relevant to this research happened during that period in 2012: The STOCK Act passed.

 The STOCK Act extended insider trading laws to cover trading on the type of political information these hedge funds had been benefiting from for most of the time period that Gao and Huang studied.

 The passage of the STOCK act presented an exogenous shock to the system and an exciting opportunity for a quasi natural experiment.
 This allowed Gao and Huang to test whether the performance of the same funds under essentially the same conditions (except for new STOCK Act rules) were notably different.
 And when they focused in on the year immediately before and the year immediately after the passage of the STOCK Act, they found a significant difference.